RyanEwen/lan-cache-docker/README.md

-# LAN Cache using Docker and NGINX
+# Simple LAN Cache using Docker and NGINX

 ## Caches the following services for reduced internet traffic and quicker installs:
 * Steam